Florida Reef: Threats to the reefs

 Another threat to the Florida Reef is the ongoing rise in sea level.
 The sea level has risen almost six inches (15 cm) at Key West since 1913, and one foot (30 cm) since 1850.
 This rise in sea level increases the volume of water in Florida Bay significantly, and increases the exchange of water between the Bay and the water over the reefs.
 The lower salinity, higher turbidity and more variable temperature of the water from Florida Bay adversely affects the reefs.
 A continued rise in sea level would likely intensify the effect.

 A perceived deterioration of the reefs became a concern in the 1950s.
 Early attempts to protect the reefs led to the establishment in 1960 of a protected area that became John Pennekamp Coral Reef State Park.
 The creation of Biscayne National Monument (which later became Biscayne National Park) in 1968 protected the northern part of the Florida Reef.
 In 1990 the Florida Keys National Marine Sanctuary was established, bringing all of the Florida reef into federal or state protection.

+Coral reproduction on the Florida Reef has drastically declined, with many species failing to produce new offspring in the wild due to low population density, disease, and environmental stress.